-- · Reviewed the Compliance reporting from the chief compliance officer, - Reviewed issues reported via Compliance Hotline and agreed on the performed investigations, conclusions and sanctions reached, - · Reviewed the Information Security activities and focus areas, and - Reviewed the Diabetes API capacity investment in the US incl. accounting treatment hereof and overall financial impact.
+- Reviewed the Compliance reporting from the chief compliance officer both quarterly and the annual compliance report. - Reviewed key issues reported via the Compliance Hotline, including summary of the performed investigations, and conclusions and sanctions reached. - · Reviewed the Information Security incident reporting quarterly.